 The Rating System

-The release of the STAR Community Rating System represents a milestone in the national movement to create more livable, sustainable communities for all.
-STAR’s guiding principles, goals and objectives collectively define community-scale sustainability, and present a vision of how communities can become more healthy, inclusive, and prosperous across seven specific categories.The system’s goals and objectives provide a much needed vocabulary that local governments and their communities can use to more effectively strategize and define their sustainability planning efforts.
+Released in October 2012, STAR represents a milestone in the national movement to create more livable communities for all.
+The rating system’s evaluation measures collectively define community-scale sustainability, and present a vision of how communities can become more healthy, inclusive, and prosperous across seven goal areas.The system’s goals and objectives provide a much-needed vocabulary that local governments and their communities can use to more effectively strategize and define their sustainability planning efforts.